FT1006/plaid-ledger-recon/README.md

    - HTML report hash is stable → deterministic output.
    - Open `bs_2024Q1.html` in a browser to see Assets = Liabilities + Equity.
+   - **Note**: Reports can be generated anytime for debugging, but official/published reports should follow successful reconciliation.

 The whole flow takes ~2 minutes and shows **audit controls, reconciliation, and reporting** in action.